mpachonm/rock-paper-scissors/README.md

-# rock-paper-scissors
-Rock paper scissors project
+In this project I'll create a rock paper scissors game using javascript!